danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 container.
 There is no way to override the container at ``__init__`` time.
 This locked-down simplicity is important if we hope to scale the protocol via distributed, community-based effort.
-Of course, downstream of calling `reader.read()`, library or user code can always downcast to a simpler structure, e.g. extract a simple `numpy.ndarray` from an `xarray.DataArray`-of-`dask.array.Array`s.
+Of course, downstream of calling `reader.read()`, library or user code may downcast to a simpler structure, e.g. extract a simple `numpy.ndarray` from an `xarray.DataArray`-of-`dask.array.Array`s.

 ## Designed for community-based scaling